Accessibility Statement

 Who can Abuse?

-Adults may be harmed or taken advantage of by those in a position of power over them.
+People may be harmed by people in a position of power over them.
+This includes family, friends, neighbours, informal/unpaid carers, paid carers and even strangers.

-• If you know of a worrying situation, please do not ignore it.
-You can contact the Adult Social Care on numbers below to report your concerns or for more information.
+If you know of a worrying situation, please do not ignore it, find out below how to report any concerns you may have.

 Safeguarding and Dignity